Gennady Gor, NJIT

 High School Student (Summer 2022)

-Sharvani is a student at South Brunswick High School.
+Sharvani attended the South Brunswick High School and was an intern with the lab through the Partners in Science Program.
 She worked with Ella Ivanova on predicting the surface tension of organophosphorus liquids using Python scripts.
+After graduation she joined Columbia University as an Egleston Scholar, majoring in Electrical or Computer Engineering.

 Joshua Oliveira